-Make Skype app active, then press ⌘+”,” of go to menu bar (left top corner of a screen) and choose Skype->Preferences option.
+Make Skype app active, then press ⌘+”,” or go to menu bar (left top corner of a screen) and choose Skype->Preferences option.

 In appeared window find another option Save files in: where you can remind or even change place to store your files.

-Here you also should visit setting. make Chrome active and press ⌘+”,” or go to menu bar and choose Chrome ->Preferences.
+Here you also should visit settings.
+Make Chrome active and press ⌘+”,” or go to menu bar and choose Chrome ->Preferences.